DBrb

 end

-The row that the sql iterates over is the standard DBI::Row
+The row that the sql iterates over is the standard DBI::Row, which has

 been supplemented with accessor methods named after the columns in case